THERAPY AT UINTA ACADEMY

 At Uinta, lasting change takes place because we invite the entire family to work in a unified way to grow and make changes.
 Uinta has been a leader is involving parents in the treatment process by allowing immediate and frequent family contact, implementing a family systems approach, and encouraging family participation in on-campus training and family weekends.

-As soon as a young woman arrives at Uinta, she is encouraged to have frequent phone and mail contact with her family.
-Families can visit their daughter every month.
+As soon as a young adult arrives at Uinta, they are encouraged to have frequent phone and mail contact with their family.
+Families can visit the child every month.
 When families are visiting, they may participate in face-to-face family therapy or parent training sessions.
-As a girl progresses through treatment, home visits provide an opportunity for the entire family to practice new skills, establish new patterns, and spend quality time together.
+As a young adult progresses through treatment, home visits provide an opportunity for the entire family to practice new skills, establish new patterns, and spend quality time together.

 Twice a year, families can participate directly in the Uinta experience during our family weekends.
-During the family weekends, parents and daughters participate in educational presentations, parent instruction, group therapy, and experiential therapy.
-These three-day weekends allow parents to connect with other parents and engage in the therapeutic process with their daughters at a deeper level.
+During the family weekends, parents and their child participate in educational presentations, parent instruction, group therapy, and experiential therapy.
+These three-day weekends allow parents to connect with other parents and engage in the therapeutic process with their child at a deeper level.
 The connection and support fostered during the family weekend is a key element in maintaining momentum during the healthy struggle of treatment.

 Because of the powerful influence that the peer group wields during adolescence, group therapy is a powerful tool for growth and change at Uinta Academy.
-Most of our young women have struggled to form a healthy identity and find their place with their peers.
-The power of group therapy lies in the unique opportunity for girls to receive perspectives, support, encouragement, and feedback from other young women in a safe and accepting environment.
-Process groups also give girls an opportunity to deepen their level of self-awareness and how they communicate and relate to others.
-Rather than focus on individual differences, the girls are encouraged to support each other in a way that promotes growth.
-While processing issues in group, the girls learn how to identify and communicate their feelings in a manner that presents their “true self” and promotes healthy acceptance and relationships.
+Most of our young adults have struggled to form a healthy identity and find their place with their peers.
+The power of group therapy lies in the unique opportunity for individuals to receive perspectives, support, encouragement, and feedback from other young adults in a safe and accepting environment.
+Process groups also give individuals an opportunity to deepen their level of self-awareness and how they communicate and relate to others.
+Rather than focus on individual differences, the individuals are encouraged to support each other in a way that promotes growth.
+While processing issues in a group, the individuals learn how to identify and communicate their feelings in a manner that presents their “true self” and promotes healthy acceptance and relationships.